-We tested and flew dozens of drones under $100 and evaluated them based on design, ease of use, features and overall fun.
+But, there are good cheap drones and bad cheap drones.
+That's why we tested and flew dozens of drones under $100 and evaluated them based on design, ease of use, features and overall fun.
 Even better: All are small and light, so you don't need to register them with the FAA.

 What are the best cheap drones?